 It was the first dish on the buffet that I’d hit at every Thanksgiving, Christmas, and Easter meal.
 And it was the first container of leftovers I grabbed from the fridge — that is IF there were any.

 Though I’m not certain where it came from, it’s always been my Dad’s specialty.
 So my best guess is it was passed on by my Grandma Russell.
-She called it custard corn — which is a pretty good description of it — but I’ve also heard people refer to it as corn pudding casserole and a corn soufflé recipe.
-Call it whatever you want, just know that this baked corn recipe is AMAZING!
+She called it custard corn (which is a pretty good description of it), but I’ve also heard people refer to it as corn pudding casserole and a corn soufflé recipe.

 Easy Corn Casserole Recipe Ingredients

 Chances are you already have all of the ingredients for this creamed corn casserole recipe in your pantry right now!

 It’s comprised of just 6 staple ingredients: canned whole kernel corn, canned creamed corn, sugar, flour, eggs, and butter, plus a touch of salt and pepper.